 Customer Service is a popular skill among CUNY John Jay College of Criminal Justice alumni, with more than a third of workers reporting using it on the job.
-Also considered top-notch skills are Spanish Language, Case Management, and Sales Management.
+CUNY John Jay College of Criminal Justice grads with Training experience garner salaries that are 55 percent more than other grads' salaries.
+Other top skills include Spanish Language, Case Management, and Sales Management.

 Benefits and Perks